 Day 25 – Orizaba

 Orizaba is possibly one of the prettiest Mexican towns you’ve never heard of.
 It’s known to Mexican tourists, but is definitely off the beaten track for most Western visitors.
 There’s plenty to keep you occupied for a couple of days: a cable car with stunning views at the top, buildings designed by Gustav Eiffel (yup, the same), museums and galleries worthy of far larger towns, fabulous coffee, and wonderful street art on the Paseo del Rio river walk.

 An alternative to Orizaba is Cholula (near Puebla), home to the world’s second largest pyramid – Pirámide Tepanapa.
 It’s grassed over with a colourful church on top, making from some insta-worthy photo opps.
 You can explore inside the pyramid’s tunnels too.
 Great fun, but not for the claustrophobic.

 A great place to round off your month in Mexico.
 Mexico City was much cleaner, cheaper and friendlier than I expected from a city this size.
 I like it so much I’ve now been four times!
 You can get pretty much anywhere on the metro.
 Only catch pre-booked taxis here.

 There’s enough here to keep you occupied in Mexico City for weeks – the Zocalo, Templo Mayor, the National Anthropological Museum, the Aztec pyramids at Teotihuacán (this one’s an hour’s bus ride), Frida Kahlo’s house and much much more.
 Have fun, keep an eye on your stuff, and take it all in.

 These places all see local and foreign tourists, but you may feel more comfortable checking out security advice on Michoacán and Guerrero on your Government’s foreign office website before you make your decision on whether to go.
-Here’s the advise from the UK’s Foreign & Commonwealth Office.
+Here’s the advice from the UK’s Foreign & Commonwealth Office.